bshlgrs/neato-physics-notepad/readme.md

 ## bugs

 - You can get a variable on the rhs of its expression
-- Deleting equations is a shitshow.
+- Deleting equations reveals lots of bugs
 - Numbers aren't on the LHS of products
 - The maps that I use will assign the same ID to multiple numbers.
     - To get around this I should make a "IdAssigningMap" class